pyOpenSci/lessons/clean-modular-code/activity-1/clean-code-activity-1.md

 * provide it with descriptive, leading prompts that allow it to perform the task better.
 So you might write:

-> Make the variables in the code below.
+> Make the variable names in the code below more expressive.

 or

 > Identify areas of the code below that could be more DRY.
-Write Pseudocode that identifies the core steps that are repeated.
+Write pseudocode that identifies the processing steps that are repeated in the code.

 :::{important}
 If you use an LLM for this activity, be sure to double-check that it works.
 Add anything you notice it does wrong or oddly to our workshop document.